 Nepal opened its mountains to all the mountaineers around the world in 1949.
 Only then mountaineers started coming to climb the mountains of Nepal.
 Especially, the 8000-meter peaks attracted most of the climbers.
 Afterward, climbers attempted the various untried routes without oxygen.
 Today, the Nepal Himalaya has been proved as a great theatre of mountaineering activity.

-Why are the mountaineers or saints or philosophers or researchers or adventurers of the world attracted towards the Nepalease Himalaya?
+Why are the mountaineers or saints or philosophers or researchers or adventurers of the world attracted towards the Nepalese Himalaya?
 It is not just the height that gives the Himalaya their grandeur, but it is also the tremendous contrast with the deep valleys that wind between the peaks.
-Within these deep valleys, one can see the flow of the glacier fed rivers that are swift, white and exiting.
+Within these deep valleys, one can see the flow of the glacier-fed rivers that are swift, white and exiting.

 The Nepal Himalaya can be divided into nine mountain regions which are as follows: